-Ames, Melissa, "ENG 4801-600: Integrating the English Language Arts" (2022).
-Fall 2022.
-69. https://thekeep.eiu.edu/english_syllabi_fall2022/69
+Ames, Melissa, "ENG 4801-600 Integrating the English Language Arts" (2023).
+Fall 2023.
+63. https://thekeep.eiu.edu/english_syllabi_fall2023/63

-This Article is brought to you for free and open access by the 2022 at The Keep.
-It has been accepted for inclusion in Fall 2022 by an authorized administrator of The Keep.
+This Article is brought to you for free and open access by The Keep.
+It has been accepted for inclusion in Fall 2023 by an authorized administrator of The Keep.
 For more information, please contact tabruns@eiu.edu.

-English 4801: Integrating the Language Arts Accelerated Post-Baccalaureate Online Course Policy & Syllabus Course Policy & Syllabus
+English 4801: Integrating the Language Arts Accelerated Post-Baccalaureate Online Course Policy & Syllabus Course Policy & Syllabus based on their availability and needs